ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 Are we taking them off of other critical projects, or moving them off of high-performing teams?

-**Does the project team even the have capacity to onboard more people at this point?
+**Does the project team even have capacity to onboard more people at this point?
 Is the project even structured so that multiple people can work on it?** If the answer is no, then a plan to add people needs also to consider how to reduce workload and restructure the project.
 Otherwise you can expect the project to be delivered late *despite* the additional investment of people (and associated higher cost), and a poor employee experience for the people involved.

 ### Hire an expert